COSC111-2019Winter/assignment07/README.md

 2. right-click (in Mac, maybe ctrl-leftclick), and you will see unzip option (or ```uncompress``` option or ```extract all...```), click that option, and uncompress the ```assignment07-master.zip``` file.

 3. after you uncompress the zip file, there should be a folder with all the java files.
 The folder name should be ```assignment07-master```.
+In this assignment, we only have one .java file, which is ```Main.java```

 #### phase 2. set up BlueJ project